nexlabz/vscode-obsidianite-dark/Readme.md

 ## ✨ Inspiration

-This VS Code theme is heavily inspired by the brilliant Obsidianite theme for Obsidian by @bennyxguo.
+This VS Code theme is heavily inspired by the amazing [Obsidianite theme for Obsidian](https://github.com/bennyxguo/Obsidian-Obsidianite) created by [@bennyxguo](https://github.com/bennyxguo).

 All credit for the original color palette and aesthetic goes to them.
 This theme is simply a VS Code adaptation.